stanmaz/BBOalert/README.md

 - Instead of a simple text editor, create a new file in Google Docs beginning with the keyword BBOalert
 - make this file "Shareable" with write access for your partner and send him the URL link.
 This guarantees to be always in sync.
-- enter the code for opening bids and frequently used responses
+- enter the code for opening bids and frequently used responses without using the advanced features (wildcards, RegEX and options)
-- start playing using this data (remember : select all text + copy to clipboard before starting BBO session)
+- start playing using this data (remember : select all text + copy to clipboard before using the 'Import')
 - alert your calls by hand if necessary.
 You can define shortcuts for the frequently used phrases and use them while entering explanations.
 - at the end of the session, press the 'Export' button and paste the clipboard content at the end of the file.
 Your partner should do it too.
 - review with your partner all newly created alerts and make the necessary corrections